Foley Alabama Attorneys

 Boating Accident FAQs

-Is there such thing as a DUI for boating?
+Is There Such a Thing as a DUI for Boating?

-Alabama law imposes DUI penalties on boaters just like it does on drunk drivers of other motor vehicles.
-A drunk boat operator can face fines, jail time, and other penalties.
-A boat operator who was drunk when you or a loved one was injured in an accident could represent liability and negligence as it relates to your claim.
+Alabama law imposes DUI penalties on boaters just like on drunk drivers of other motor vehicles.
+An intoxicated boat operator can face fines, jail time, and other penalties.
+A boat operator who was drunk when you or a loved one was injured in an accident could represent liability and negligence related to your claim.

 There is no “average” compensation for a boating accident.
 Each case is different, depending on the unique facts present.
 Generally, the more serious the injury, the greater the compensation.
 If gross negligence is involved, a court can also award additional punitive damages.